Tis the season for national conferences, direct sales conventions, regionals, incentive trips, and trade shows!

-Meaning, we all know you’re adorable and love selfies – but share interesting content with your fans and followers.
-Scenery from your location, useful tips you’re learning in your breakout sessions, tips and motivation from leaders and influencers in your brand or industry.
+Meaning we all know you’re adorable and love selfies – but share interesting content with your fans and followers.
+Like scenery from your location, useful tips you’re learning in your breakout sessions, motivation from leaders and influencers in your brand or industry.
 Showcase others more than yourself, but weave your own humor and personality into what you’re sharing.

 Take good pictures.

 Spend the extra minute or two adjusting lighting, using a filter, or cropping a picture.
 You are your own marketing department, and you’re posting marketing images for your fans and followers.
 Make it quality content.

 If you are going to a big convention, everyone is going to be posting a zillion pictures all over social media.
 What’s going to make you stand out?
 Being different!
 You need to find the shot, the angle, the channel, the content that no one else is posting.
 Maybe it’s purposeful tips or behind-the-scenes.
 Maybe it’s humor about your travel adventures.
 Maybe it’s the emotional journey of your own story.
 Maybe it’s curating images into a nice collage, rather than posting a ton of singles.
 Maybe it’s live-streaming via Periscope or Facebook Live.
 Find your own uniquely weird way to make people want to follow you because you’re posting content no one else is.
 Maybe create and use your own personal hashtag at your event so people can find all the amazing stuff you’re posting online.

 Remember the audience.